 So, who are the people and where is the place that He will use for that change to take place?
 We are the people - and we are the place.
 Everyday I call out to God...
-Let it be in me, and in my community...
+Let it be in us, and in our community...
 Please God let it be in us.
 And then whatever physical place He gives us to call home can reflect His attitude and heart of love for people.
 With this understanding we can be the home and a place of belonging for people just like the ones Jesus loved and walked with when He was on earth as a man.
 We should remember how He loved them all, and how He spoke to them all making sure they knew that there was a place for them to be loved and a place for them to grow and to change the disappointments of the life they knew.
-When He said to them, "come" He included the ones beyond the church (unchurched and over-churched); the strong and the weak, the over-comers and the over-come, the obstacles and the enablers, the faithful and unfaithful.
-Isn't it crazy that all these years later many Christians and many churches still wrestle with which ones they should love or who they should make a place for within the community of Christ.
-Certainly after all the things we have been through together at Reunion; me walking with you - and you walking with me... would we or should we dare waste precious time with something such as that?
+When He said to them, "come" He included the ones beyond the church (un-churched and over-churched); the strong and the weak, the over-comers and the over-come, the obstacles and the enablers, the faithful and unfaithful.
+Isn't it crazy that all these years later many Christians and many churches still wrestle with which ones they should love, or who they should make a place for within the community of Christ.
+Certainly after all the things we have been through together at Reunion; me walking with you - and you walking with me... would we, or should we, dare waste precious time with something such as that?
 And after all, is that really even our choice?
-Shouldn't our home indeed be a place for all those that He calls to it?
-I am quickly reminded of the Proverb, "Unless the Lord builds the house those that labor on it unfortunately are laboring in vain."
+Shouldn't our home indeed be a place for all those that Jesus calls to it?
+I am guickly reminded of the Proverb, "Unless the Lord builds the house those that labor on it unfortunately are laboring in vain."
 We do not want our labor to be worthless.
-The truth is that everyone we have mentioned (including us) needs a place of covering (a home) so they can recover (love and care) from the causes and effects of sin and the circumstances of our thoughts, words, and our deeds; a place to grow up in Christ.
-We need a physical home that directly reflects the personality and needs of a caring community where open and strong relationships can be formed and can flourish.
-Our home should be the place where all types of people and families of all age groups can love and be loved, grow and change; a place where we all can experience life together in Christ.
+The truth is that everyone we have mentioned (including us) needs a place of covering (a home) so we can recover and re-direct (love and care) from the causes and effects of sin, and the consequences of our thoughts, words, and our deeds.
+We all need a place to grow up in Christ.
+We need a physical and a spiritual home that directly reflects the personality and needs of a caring community.
+A place where open and strong relationships can be formed and can flourish.
+Our home should be the place where all types of people and families of all age groups can love and be loved; a place as we said to grow and change, and a place where we all can experience life together in Christ.
 That is as they say "the big picture."
 My question to you is, "What do you see in that picture"?